 Mediafly SalesKit mediafly.com/product/saleskit ensures sales teams, partners, and customers have immediate and secure access to the latest sales & marketing materials, whether online or offline.

-MING Labs GmbH minglabs.com Berlin, Munich, Toronto, & Shanghai based User Experience (UX) Design company, mobile responsive websites & app design&development (iOS, Android, Windows8, BlackBerry, etc).
+MING Labs minglabs.com Berlin, Munich, Toronto & Shanghai based User Experience Design company, mobile responsive websites & app design&development (iOS, Android, Windows8, BlackBerry, etc).
 Also Portfolio & Marketing Consulting.
 The team was also behind the user interface of BizSphere (see above) and Combionic’s slide library (see above).
-Full disclosure: I work here.
+Full disclosure: I work here and represent them in Canada.
+See this case study as an example

 MobilePaks mobilepaks.com “helps sales teams maximize productivity by providing them with short bits of knowledge when & where they need it: Look up the competition, refresh on product stats, or get a quick reminder on how to enter the order.”
 Started as an idea & product of VIA, Inc. a communications & custom eLearning company.
 VIA, Inc. doing business as MobilePaks, LLC, an Oregon corporation.